 “We concluded that exercise was associated with improved body image.
 Moderating variables and implications for exercise prescription to improve body image were discussed.”

+Visual stimulation is one of the key elements in boosting your confidence, so make sure you wear proper gym outfits while training, and you will start walking proud again in no time.
 Do your best to make a commitment to exercising, and be insistent with yourself that you do it regularly.
 You’ll be glad you did!

 Here are a few options for stress relief which involve physical activity and exercise: